Documentation

 Smart Labeling System

-FastNesting offers three intelligent labeling modes to suit different production workflows:
+FastNesting offers four labeling modes to suit different production workflows:

 Numbers Only